 Independent Lung Ventilation (ILV) is a rare and technically demanding procedure for managing unilateral lung disease or injury in patients who have failed conventional modes of mechanical ventilation.
-No controlled clinical trials of ILV exist, but multiple case reports have shown it to be a viable option as a rescue ventilator strategy when conventional mechanical ventilation strategies have failed.
+No controlled clinical trials of ILV exist and there are no clear-cut indications for its use.
 In select critically ill patients, ILV can significantly improve aeration of collapsed alveolar segments, increase systemic oxygenation, reduce hypoventilation, and reduce intrapulmonary shunt fraction.
 While the need to apply ILV is rare, it is a skill with which all physicians who manage the critically ill should be familiar.